 Sandress is the holder of a Diploma and a Degree both from Domasi College of Education and has taught Geography, Bible Knowledge and Social Studies for 13 years.
 Firstly at Bandawe Girls Secondary School where he taught for 6 years, then to Mzimba at Mnjiri Community Day Secondary Schools for 7 years.
 He was then transferred to Jenda Community Day Secondary School where he currently works.
 He is married with three children.

-Lynsey Shepherd, Treasurer and Trustee
+Lynsey Shepherd, Trustee